ElizabethBrooks/BIOS60132_FinalProject/README.md

 - Elizabeth Brooks

 ## New Code Required
-Direct mapping of the RNA-seq reads for the four *Daphnia melanica* genotypes to the reference coding sequences of the closely related species of *Daphnia pulex* to guide the generation of phylogenetic trees.
+Pair-wise comparison of the RNA-seq reads for the *Daphnia melanica* genotypes to the reference coding sequences of the closely related species of *Daphnia pulex* to guide the generation of phylogenetic trees.

 ## Activities Required
 1. QC, trim, and concatenate paired-end RNA-seq reads for each species